 |Tax-advantaged and taxable bonds||0.55%|

 Instead of an asset-based fee schedule, the firm may instead charge a performance-based fee, which is contingent upon portfolio performance.
-Clients who opt for this fee model will pay a base management fee alongside a performance-based fee.
-You would only pay the full active management fee if your portfolio beat its benchmark by 2% before fees.
+Arrangements can vary depending on the client.

 Bernstein Private Wealth Management’s disciplinary disclosures

-Parent company AB, the actual employer to the Bernstein wealth team team, discloses that while nothing is pending against the firm now, in the past it faced regulatory fines for not registering employees with regulators, and allowing an employee to act as an advisor before the employee had a state license.
+Parent company AB, the actual employer to the Bernstein wealth team team, discloses that while no actions are pending against the firm currently, in the past it has faced regulatory fines for various issues.
+This includes allegations of not registering employees with regulators, and allowing an employee to act as an advisor before the employee had a state license.